CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint1.md

 1. [1] clear inputs from registration screen (closed)
 2. [1] Create a function in the backend to register users (closed)
 3. [1] Create a link on the main page that leads to a registration form (closed)
-4. [1] Route user to a home page upon successful registration in UI (open)
+4. [1] Create a route for the user registration form (closed)
 5. [1] Create an angular component and template for the registration form (closed)
 6. [1] Generate a database for the project as a whole (closed)
 7. [1] Need to clear failed registration warning from screen if registration re-attempt is made (open)
 8. [1] add a flag that doesn't allow a user to access the homepage (/home) without logging in first (open)
+9. [1] Route user to a home page upon successful registration in UI (open)

-9. [2] clear inputs from login screen (closed)
+10. [2] clear inputs from login screen (closed)
-10. [2] Create a function in the backend to validate user login (closed)
+11. [2] Create a function in the backend to validate user login (closed)
-11. [2] Need to clear failed login warning from screen if login re-attempt is made (open)
+12. [2] Need to clear failed login warning from screen if login re-attempt is made (open)
-12. [2] Set up home page for after login (closed)
+13. [2] Set up home page for after login (closed)
-13. [2] Create a login form (closed)
+14. [2] Create a login form (closed)
-14. [2] Route to home page upon successful login in UI (closed)
+15. [2] Route to home page upon successful login in UI (closed)
-15. [2] Failure in UI for unrecognized email and invalid user/pass combos (closed)
+16. [2] Failure in UI for unrecognized email and invalid user/pass combos (closed)
-16. [2] Warning in UI if registration email is not unique (closed)
+17. [2] Warning in UI if registration email is not unique (closed)

-17. [3] Backend: write search functions to get a recipe from the database (open)
+18. [3] Backend: write search functions to get a recipe from the database (open)

-18. [5] Backend: create a POST function that allows recipe to be created in the database (closed)
+19. [5] Backend: create a POST function that allows recipe to be created in the database (closed)

-19. [7] Create a backend function to delete the recipe from DB (closed)
+20. [7] Create a backend function to delete the recipe from DB (closed)

 ## Issues successfully completed in Sprint 1